saideepa06/CPA/README.md

 ## Credit card processing Application

 Its a full stack application for a credit card provider.
-It allows you to add new credit card accounts and view them as a list
+It allows you to add new valid credit card accounts and enable us to view the all the valid credit cards.

 ## Description